-1Whitney, J.S.: Death Rates by Occupations Selected Data from Table 8, page 32.
+1Whitney, J. S.: DEATH RATES BY OCCUPATIONS Selected Data from Table 8, page 32.

-Although these data leave little doubt that the rates are higher in the semi-skilled and unskilled workers, the analysis of data without subdivision for white and negro workers raises a question regarding the influence of race.
-In the United States death rates from all causes and from tuberculosis are higher in the colored population than in the white population and a higher proportion of the colored population is of the semi-skilled or unskilled class.
+higher proportion of the colored population is of the semiskilled or unskilled class.
 These data have been valuable in showing variations by occupations and indicate the need for further studies in the United States.
 For such analyses, division of the material by color would be helpful.
 The difficulties in obtaining accurate data, and in relating data from death certificates, are brought out in this study.
 This should serve as a beginning and efforts should be made to obtain satisfactory data on death certificates and population schedules for study of mortality.
 Sufficient population data should be provided for use in analyses.

-Mortality in Tennessee by Occupation and Industry
+4. Mortality in Tennessee by Occupation and Industry.
 Labor and other interested groups have asked the Tennessee Department of Public Health for data regarding death rates by occupation, such as those prepared by Whitney.
 Because of these requests and because of establishment of an industrial hygiene service which had a director who wished to know the health problem in industrial groups, occupation and industry on death certificates have been coded, using the classifications of the United States Bureau of the Census (7).
 Although, because of movement of population and growth of industry, the period of time was unsatisfactory for the study of mortality, a start was needed.
 Many factors will have to be considered in interpretation of the data.
 If this work serves for improvement and extension of such mortality studies, it will have served a worthwhile purpose.